zzfima/hadoop-ops-course/ambari3/README.md

 1. **Cluster Configuration uses Ambari Web UI**
       1. You are at Install Options screen
-      1. Paste rsa key into host registration information table, like this `---BEGIN ....`
+      1. Paste rsa key into bottom host registration information table, like this `---BEGIN ....`
-      1. Paste all host names (4 of them) into target table, like this: `bigtop-hostname0.demo.local ... bigtop-hostname3.demo.local`
+      1. Paste all host names (4 of them, can be seen using `../conf/hosts`) into upper target table, like this: `bigtop-hostname0.demo.local ... bigtop-hostname3.demo.local`, each one in its own line.
-      1.
+      1. Click register and confirm button.
+      2.